demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

     - **In** - Mirrors changes on the ServiceNow ticket in to the Cortex XSOAR ticket.
     - **Out** - Mirrors changes on the Cortex XSOAR ticket to the ServiceNow ticket.
     - **Both** - Mirrors changes both in and out on both tickets.
-13. Set the Timestamp field to query as part of the mirroring flow.
+13. Set the **Timestamp field to query as part of the mirroring flow**.
 This defines the ticket_last_update - the epoch timestamp when the ServiceNow incident was last updated.
 The default is sys_updated_on.
 14. Enter the relevant **Comment Entry Tag**, **Work Note Entry Tag**, and **File Entry Tag** values.
 These values are mapped to the **dbotMirrorTags** incident field in Cortex XSOAR, which defines how Cortex XSOAR handles comments when you tag them in the War Room.
 **Note:**